Stefania (song)

+In 2022 The Independent ranked "Stefania" as 15th best Eurovision winner, and in 2023 The Guardian ranked the song as 24th best Eurovision winner.

-Background and composition
+Background

+Conception

-"Stefania" has been described as an ode to a mother, with the narrator speaking of good memories of his own mother.
+"Stefania" was co-written by all Kalush Orchestra members alongside Ivan Klymenko.
+It has been described as an ode to a mother, with the narrator speaking of good memories of his own mother.
 The song initially talks about how much his mother has aged, invoking a nostalgic past.
 The song later addresses the hardships of a mother, with the narrator realizing how much the mother has done for him.
 A "lullaby", within the end of each rap verse, brings the narrator back to when his mother took care of him.
 The song is dedicated to frontman Oleh Psiuk's mother, who is also named Stefania.
-Two days after Kalush Orchestra was chosen to represent Ukraine in Eurovision, Russia launched a full-scale invasion of Ukraine, and "Stefania" subsequently became a popular wartime soundtrack on social media.

-Two traditional Ukrainian woodwind instruments are featured heavily in the song: the sopilka and the telenka.
+Two traditional Ukrainian woodwind instruments are featured in the song: the sopilka and the telenka.